Enter-Ravenloft/Homebrew/gnoll.md

 * **Languages.** You speak, read, and write Common, Abyssal and Gnoll though it lacks a script or written form.

 There is a [D&D Beyond Homebrew](<https://www.dndbeyond.com/races/707948-gnoll-entrellia>) of this race.
-It is your responsibility to verify the D&D Beyond version matches this official, approved version for Enter Ravenlft.
+It is your responsibility to verify the D&D Beyond version matches this official, approved version for Enter Ravenloft.